First Year Studies

-The HKU Common Core Curriculum is the centerpiece of the undergraduate curriculum.
-It stimulates students’ intellectual curiosity to explore issues of profound significance to humankind through four Areas of Inquiry (AoIs): Science, Technology, and Big Data, Arts and Humanities, Global Issues, and China: Culture, State and Society.
+The HKU Common Core Curriculum is the centrepiece of the undergraduate curriculum.
+It stimulates students’ intellectual curiosity to explore issues of profound significance to humankind through four Areas of Inquiry (AoIs): Science, Technology and Big Data, Arts and Humanities, Global Issues, and China: Culture, State and Society.
 Common Core courses are interdisciplinary in nature and are taught by professoriate staff from all Faculties.

-Students of four-year curriculum are required to complete 36 credits of courses in the Common Core Curriculum, comprising at least one and not more than two courses from each AoI with not more than 24 credits of courses being selected within one academic year except where students are required to make up for failed credits.
+Students of four-year curriculum are required to take 6 six-credit courses in the Common Core Curriculum, comprising at least one and not more than two courses from each AoI with not more than four courses being selected within one academic year except where students are required to make up for failed credits.
 However, the number of courses required and the year and semester in which they are taken vary from programme to programme.
 You are advised to check with your home Faculty on your programme requirements for taking Common Core courses before choosing the courses.